Mark Rypien: Personal life

 On June 8, 2006, Rypien was inducted into the National Polish-American Sports Hall of Fame.

 Rypien's cousins include NHL players Rick Rypien and Shane Churla, and his nephew is NFL quarterback Brett Rypien.

-Rypien's daughter, Angela, played the 2011 season for the Seattle Mist of the Lingerie Football League; she is currently playing for the LFL's Baltimore Charm.
+Rypien's daughter, Angela, played in the 2011 season for the Seattle Mist of the Lingerie Football League.

 An avid golfer, Rypien has been known to participate in charity tournaments at various locations across the nation.
 He has played in one PGA Tour event (Kemper Open in 1992), and one Web.com Tour event (Buy.com Tri-Cities Open in 2000), and missed the 36-hole cut by a substantial margin both times.

 He has been a regular competitor at the American Century Championship, the annual competition at Lake Tahoe to determine the best golfers among American sports and entertainment celebrities.
 Rypien won the inaugural event in 1990, and won his second crown 24 years later in 2014; he has a total of 11 top ten finishes.
 Televised by NBC in July, the tournament is played at Edgewood Tahoe Golf Course in Stateline, Nevada.

-In a 2018 interview with the Spokane Spokesman-Review, Rypien's wife stated that she believes he is suffering from chronic traumatic encephalopathy (CTE) from his years of playing football, with bizarre behavior occurring from time to time.
-Rypien himself confirmed that he has struggled with mental health issues since his retirement from football, even attempting to take his own life by overdosing on pills before his wife stopped him.
-On June 30, 2019, he was arrested on suspicion of domestic violence and was charged with fourth-degree assault.
+In a 2018 interview with the Spokane Spokesman-Review, Rypien's wife stated that she believes he is suffering from chronic traumatic encephalopathy (CTE) from football, with bizarre behavior occurring from time to time.
+Rypien himself confirmed that he has struggled with mental health issues since his retirement from football, even attempting suicide by overdosing on pills before his wife stopped him.
+On June 30, 2019, he was arrested on suspicion of domestic violence and charged with fourth-degree assault.
 The charge was dismissed on August 30, 2019.

 In 2020, he was featured in the documentary "Quiet Explosions: Healing the Brain" produced and directed by Jerri Sher.